 What is included in this test profile?

-TSH, FT4, FT3, TT4, Thyroid Peroxidase Antibodies, Thyroglobulin Antibodies, Vitamin D, Vitamin B12, Folate, Ferritin and CRP as well as Reverse T3, Cortisol + Magnesium.
+TSH, FT4, FT3, TT4, Thyroid Peroxidase Antibodies, Thyroglobulin Antibodies, Vitamin D, Vitamin B12, Folate, Ferritin and CRP as well as Reverse T3, Cortisol, Magnesium, Plasma Insulin levels + HbA1c.

 Blood Test Explained